solotzg/rs-hash-ord/README.md

 # OrdMap & HashMap
-* AVL is not worse than RBTree, and is also a feasible way to resolve Hash Collision Attack.
+* AVL is not worse than RBTree and is also a feasible way to resolve Hash Collision Attack.
-* This package expose two public structs: `OrdMap` which implemented by optimized AVL, `HashMap` whose every index contains an AVL-Tree.
+* This package exposes two public structs: `OrdMap` which implemented by optimized AVL, `HashMap` whose every index contains an AVL-Tree.
 * To improve performance, raw pointer is used frequently.
 Because Rust uses a similar memory model to C/C++, two classic macros
 `offset_of` and `container_of` are used to dereference member variables into main struct.
 `Fastbin` is implemented to reduce the cost of memory allocation.
+* `insert` and `remove` operations are optimized by selectively skipping `AVL Rebalance`, because under 95% of indexes, there are less than 3 nodes.
-* The whole structure os HashMap is like:
+* The whole structure of HashMap is like:
 ```
  HashMap:
          ------------------------------------------